mkb/riak-shim/README.md

 # Riak Shim

-A teeny shim between your code and the riak-client gem.
-Reads database configuration out of config/database.yml and derives bucket names from your class names and an appropriate prefix.
+A tiny shim between you and riak-client.
+Reads database config and handles a little plumbing for marshalling and unmarshalling your models.

 Riak is a database from the good people at Basho.
 Check it out: http://basho.com/products/riak-overview/